phoenixframework/phoenix_live_view/guides/server/error-handling.md

 ### Exceptions during connected mount

-If the initial HTTP request succeeds, LiveView will connect to the server using a stateful connection, typically WebSockets.
+If the initial HTTP request succeeds, LiveView will connect to the server using a stateful connection, typically a WebSocket.
 This spawns a long-running lightweight Elixir process on the server, which invokes the `mount` callback and renders an updated version of the page.